n3okill/enfscopy/README.md

 Credit
 ------
-This functionality is based on [NCP](https://github.com/AvianFlu/ncp) with many improvements.
+This functionality is based on [NCP](https://github.com/AvianFlu/ncp) with many improvements and a sync version.